 - No intrusive interstitials: Your page should not have elements that obstruct your main content (such as a popup covering most of the content immediately after the user land on your page… so annoying).

-- Core Web Vitals: The page provides a great user experience, focusing on the aspects of loading, interactivity and visual stability.
+- Core Web Vitals: The page provides a great user experience, focusing on loading, interactivity and visual stability.

 Most top-ranked websites are already implementing signals such as Mobile-Friendly, HTTPS, safe-browsing and no intrusive interstitials.